bisdn/bisdn.github.io/tools/debugging.md

 ### FRR debug instructions

+You can check the service status and logs of FRR like we do for all other services above.
-Refer to the official FRR documentation for the instructions in activating the debug components [FRR documentation](http://docs.frrouting.org/en/latest/).
+For more information we refer to the official FRR documentation for the instructions in activating the debug components [FRR documentation](http://docs.frrouting.org/en/latest/).